 Use Different Texture of Grey

 The texture in this gray living room is nothing short of spectacular.
-The concrete fireplace and gray tiled walls work well together to give the room personality without using bright colors.
+The concrete fireplace and gray tiled walls work well together to give the space personality without using bright colors.

 Accentuate Other Aspects Of The Living Room